RobinLe0/RobinLe0/README.md

 ## License
 You can use my code for your own projects!
-Just please apply my self-written license (--> `LICENSE.md`)
+Just make sure to apply my self-written [license](LICENSE).

 ### Keep creating! 💻⌨